 Jersey has a diverse economy and welcomes successful companies and individuals from any sector (some exceptions do apply) who can bring economic benefit, and contribute to our community, and who want to make Jersey their home.

 The Island has identified target business sectors which align to Government plans, the needs of the local community, and the Island as a whole.
-This includes but is not limited to; the Natural Resources & Renewable Energy sector, the R&D, Medical & Biosciences sector, the Financial Services sector, and the Tech sector.
+This includes but is not limited to the Natural Resources and Renewable Energy sector, the R&D, Medical and Biosciences sector, the Financial Services sector, and the Tech sector.
 As a result, the Island is witnessing growth within these target sectors, with businesses establishing physical footprints and communities within the Island.

-Gross Value Added (GVA) & Gross Domestic Product (GDP)*
+Gross Value Added (GVA) and Gross Domestic Product (GDP)*

 Peace of mind is priceless.
 Jersey has a strong, resilient economy which has seen consecutive annual growth in its GVA for the past 5 years.